Europe East ATLAS of Plucked Instruments

 tambura

-The Bulgarian tambura is made in two styles : with two double strings or with four double strings.
+The Bulgarian tambura (or tamboura) is made in two styles : with two double strings or with four double strings.

-The rounded fingerboard is raised over the soundboard, and has metal frets.
-The long neck ends in a flat peghead.
-It has 2x2 or 2x4 tuning machines from the back.
-There is (blue-ish) plastic decoration around the edge of de body, the bridge and the nut.
+The long neck with tuning head is separate, with a thick rounded fingerboard which is raised over the soundboard, and has metal frets.
+The neck ends in a flat peghead, with 2x2 or 2x4 tuning machines from the back.
+The instrument is varnished with often decoration around the edge of the body and on the bridge.

-The metal strings run over a very wide loose bridge to a metal tailpiece at the lower end of the body.
+The 4 or 8 metal strings run over a very wide loose bridge to a metal tailpiece at end of the body.

 A two course tambura could be tuned with all strings the same, or tuned something like : aa e'e'.